Giphy/giphy-js-sdk-core/README.md

 <br>
 <br>
 *Required Params*
-* s - term you would like to translate
+* "s" - string - term or phrase to translate into a GIF

 *Optional Params*
-* none
+* "rating" - (optional) limit results to those rated (y,g, pg, pg-13 or r).
+* "lang" - (optional) specify default country for regional content; format is 2-letter ISO 639-1 country code.
+See list of supported langauges here
+* "fmt" - (optional) return results in html or json format (useful for viewing responses as GIFs to debug/test)

 ```javascript
 /// Translate to a Gif